chriskrycho/v4.chriskrycho.com/content/emberjs2018/part-2.md

 ### Framework internals

-Every time I have started poking into Ember’s own codebase—to ship a fix for some small bug, or simply to understand the behavior of my own application—I have found myself stymied by a really serious issue. *Almost nothing is documented.* This is true ofEmber proper, of Ember Data, of Ember <abbr>CLI</abbr>, of Broccoli’s internals… Everything I named above as being in need of *user*-facing documentation also desperately needs *developer*-facing documentation.
+Every time I have started poking into Ember’s own codebase—to ship a fix for some small bug, or simply to understand the behavior of my own application—I have found myself stymied by a really serious issue. *Almost nothing is documented.* This is true of Ember proper, of Ember Data, of Ember <abbr>CLI</abbr>, of Broccoli’s internals… Everything I named above as being in need of *user*-facing documentation also desperately needs *developer*-facing documentation.

 A lot of this happens naturally in projects developed organically by small teams.
 I’ve seen it in my own current job: the *vast* majority of our codebase is without any formal documentation, because it didn’t *require* it when we were a much smaller organization working on a much smaller codebase.
 But no project—whether private or open-source—can grow or thrive unless it becomes possible for new contributors to come in, understand the system as it exists, and start making changes effectively.
 “Tribal knowledge” is *not* a bad thing in some contexts, but it does not scale.